 In voice picking, a warehouse operator wears a headset to hear voice commands and prompts that lead them to the picking location.

-Both AGVs and AMRs transport goods within your warehouse to improve efficiency and increase workplace safety.
+Both AGVs and AMRs transport goods within a warehouse to improve efficiency and increase workplace safety.

 Warehouse drones, or unmanned aerial vehicles (UAVs), are aerial robots that capture images of your inventory and retrieve products, to help with inventory management and stock replenishment.